sassembla/GradlePlugin4Sublime/README.md

 	^ + ` > see progress of Gradle-command.

-## Other utility(experimental)
+## Supported Gradle commands
+These commands are supported.
+Default setting as [ apply plugin:"java" ]

+	assemble
+	build
+	buildDependents
+	buildNeeded
+	classes
+	clean
+	jar
+	testClasses
+	javadoc
+	dependencies
+	help
+	projects
+	properties
+	tasks
+	check
+	test

-There are some additional utilities.
+and there are some plugin utilities.

-	Command Palette > type "GradleUtil open Test Report" >
-	  plugin will open the result of the tests of current project.(if exist!)
+	manual input
+	which gradle

-This is applied for Mac OS X only, yet.
+	open Test Report(experimental, only for Mac OS X.)